Said Akl

+Akl aligned himself with Lebanese nationalism, and was one of the founding members of the Lebanese Renewal Party in 1972.
+The party, characterized by its pro-Phoenicianism stance, aimed to distance Lebanon from Pan-Arabism.
+His views found support within the Guardians of the Cedars movement.

 His writings include poetry and prose both in Lebanese Arabic and in Classical Arabic.
-He has also written theatre pieces and authored lyrics for many popular songs, such as Meshwar (Trip), and the classical Shal (Scarf), the latter of which was sung by Fairouz and composed by the Rahbani Brothers, which Egyptian composer and singer Abdel Wahab described as "the most beautiful poem composed into a song in Arabic music."
+He has also written theatre pieces and authored lyrics for many popular songs, such as "Meshwar" ("Trip"), and the classical "Shal" ("Scarf"), the latter of which was composed by the Rahbani brothers and sung by Fairuz, and which Egyptian composer and singer Abdel Wahab described as "the most beautiful poem composed into a song in Arabic music".

 Personal life

-Akl was born in 1911 to a Maronite family in the city of Zahle, Ottoman Lebanon.
-After losing his grandfather at the age of 14, he had to drop out of school because of laziness and later worked as a teacher and then as a journalist.
+Akl was born in 1911 (although some sources say 1912) to a Maronite family in the city of Zahlé, then under the administration of the Beirut Vilayet in the Ottoman Lebanon.
+After losing his father at the age of 15, he had to drop out of school to support his family and later worked as a teacher and then as a journalist.
 He then studied theology, literature and Islamic history, becoming a university instructor and subsequently lecturing in a number of Lebanese universities, educational and policy institutes.

 He died in Beirut, Lebanon at the age of 103.

 Ideology

-During his early years, Akl was an adherent of the Syrian Social Nationalist Party (in Arabic الحزب السوري القومي الإجتماعي) led by Antun Saadeh, eventually being expelled by Saadeh due to irreconcilable ideological disputes.
+During his early years, Akl was an adherent of the Syrian Social Nationalist Party led by Antun Saadeh, eventually being expelled by Saadeh due to irreconcilable ideological disputes.

 Akl adopted a powerful doctrine of the authentic millennial character of Lebanon resonating with an exalted sense of Lebanese dignity.
 His admiration to the Lebanese history and culture was marked by strong enmity towards an Arab identity of Lebanon.
 He was quoted saying, “I would cut off my right hand just not to be an Arab”.
 In 1968 he stated that literary Arabic would vanish from Lebanon.